Imielin: Late medieval

-Early Modern and Nineteenth century
+Early modern and nineteenth century

-Following the annexation of Silesia to Prussia by Frederick the Great, sovereignty over the villages was removed from the bishops of Kraków in 1772, and in 1796 administrative control and ownership of the land was also transferred to the Prussian crown.
+Imielin was annexed by Prussia in the Third Partition of Poland in 1795.
+In 1796 administrative control and ownership of the land was also transferred to the Prussian crown.
 In 1802 Alt Gatsch (Stara Gać) was established as a daughter settlement, followed in 1820 by Neu Gatsch (Nova/New Gać).

-During the period of pan-European warfare with which the nineteenth century opened, the Napoleonic general Jean Lannes, who had been appointed Prince of Severia by the Duchy of Warsaw, asserted control over Imielin, along with Severia, citing in support the fact that historically both had belonged to the Bishopric of Kraków.
-Following the end of the Napoleonic War, Imielin was in 1817 returned to Prussia, and in 1818 it was incorporated into the newly created Pleß administrative district.
+During the period of pan-European warfare with which the nineteenth century opened, the Napoleonic general Jean Lannes, who had been appointed Prince of Siewierz by the Duchy of Warsaw, asserted control over Imielin, along with Siewierz, citing in support the fact that historically both had belonged to the Bishopric of Kraków.
+Following the end of the Napoleonic Wars, Imielin was in 1817 returned to Prussia, and in 1818 it was incorporated into the newly created Pleß administrative district.

 Twentieth century

+Following World War I, Poland regained independence and control of Imielin.
 Imielin's excellent transport links to the industrial cities of Katowice, Oświęcim and Tychy enabled it to grow considerably during the twentieth century, both as a residential town for commuters to these larger centres and on account of businesses establishing themselves in Imielin itself.
 The official population count increased from 2,614 in 1900 to 5,200 in 1931, and to 7,757 in 1970.

-Massacre during Second World War

-During the German Invasion of Poland in 1939, German soldiers mass murdered 28 Poles on the night of 4 and 5 September.
+During the German Invasion of Poland at the start of World War II in 1939, German soldiers mass murdered 28 Poles on the night of 4 and 5 September.
 The victims included refugees, three women and one 5-year-old child.
+Afterwards it was occupied by Germany until 1945.

 Sights

-A noteworthy building is Our Lady of Mount Carmel Church, a gothic revival building constructed between 1909 and 1912, and subsequently enlarged in 1953: in 1957 the height of the tower was increased to 27 meters.
+A noteworthy building is Our Lady of Mount Carmel Church, a Gothic Revival building constructed between 1909 and 1912, and subsequently enlarged in 1953: in 1957 the height of the tower was increased to 27 meters.
 There is also a small chapel where Napoleon prayed on his way to Russia during his invasion of Russia.